 - the teaching is of exceptionally high quality

 - as children progress, they help each other to learn and progress

 - In Harmony inspires others to invest in it.
 Projects are sustainable and entrepreneurial

 - In Harmony projects are mutually supportive and generous in sharing learning, experience and expertise.
 They seek to develop models that can be replicable or adaptable in different social contexts

-This Year 1 Interim Report presents early findings from the evaluation.
+These Year 1 Interim Report and Year 2 Interim Report present early findings from the evaluation.
 It is based on data from a baseline and comparison group survey, perceptual evidence from case studies in five sites, and In Harmony provision and participation data (collected for the spring term of 2013).
 It provides a baseline for the national evaluation, enabling outcomes to be assessed later in the study using pre- and post-, and comparison measures.
 Future reports will focus on the outcomes achieved by pupils who have taken part in the programme and will consider the implications of different delivery models, including for future sustainability.